-1 Disbursements
+Disbursements

-- 1.1 Several Utility Companies charge for either searching to determine if they have any plant or for providing plans.
-The details of the charges are contained in the disbursement table.
-They are charged to the client at cost. - 1.2 The Utility Companies that make a charge or the charges themselves may be changed or updated without notification to the client.
+1.1.
+Several Utility Companies charge for either searching to determine if they have any plant or for providing plans.
+These charges are included in the cost of Utility Essentials, Utility Premium and Utility Fast-track Reports, and are not charged as extra.
+Utility Singles Reports do not include disbursement charges and these will be charged as extra to the client at cost.
+The client will be made aware of any applicable charges prior to finalisation of purchase.

+1.2.
+The Utility Companies that make a charge or the charges themselves may be changed or updated without notification to the client.

-2 Turnaround Times
+Turnaround Times

-- 2.1 Whilst every effort is made to produce the reports as quickly as possible we are reliant on the Utility Companies to provide us with the plans and/or data.
-Generally, reports are completed within approximately 10 to 15 working days. - 2.2 No guarantees can be made regarding the time taken to complete the report.
+2.1.
+Whilst every effort is made to produce the reports as quickly as possible we are reliant on the Utility Companies to provide us with the plans and/or data.
+Depending on the product purchased, reports are usually completed within approximately 5 to 15 working days.

+$2.2. \ensuremath{\operatorname{No}}$ guarantees can be made regarding the time taken to complete the report.

-3 Limitation of Liability
+Limitation of Liability

-- 3.1 Technics Group and/or emapsite Ltd will make all reasonable endeavours to provide the Utility Report within the stated time period and shall not be liable for any delay arising because of any act, omission or delay of any Utility Company. - 3.2 The Utility Companies have no liability to Technics Group and/or emapsite Ltd in relation to the provision of information, plans and/or data or the omission of or to provide such information, plans or data.
-Therefore, Technics Group and/or emapsite Ltd shall have no liability to a Client for the information, plans and data contained in a Utilities Report. - 3.3 Technics Group and/or emapsite Ltd shall have no liability in relation to any Utilities Report for loss or damage arising in relation to loss of profits, loss of business, loss of use, costs, damages, charges or expenses.
+3.1 Technics Group Ltd (trading name of Technics Group Limited) and/or Emapsite Ltd will make all reasonable endeavours to provide the Utility Report within the stated period and shall not be liable for any delay arising because of any act, omission or delay of any Utility Company.

+3.2 The Utility Companies have no liability to Technics Group Ltd and/or Emapsite Ltd in relation to the provision of information, plans and/or data or the omission of or to provide such information, plans or data.
+Therefore Technics Group Ltd and/or Emapsite Ltd shall have no liability to a Client for the information, plans and data contained in a Utilities Report.

+3.3 Technics Group Ltd and/or Emapsite Ltd shall have no liability in relation to any Utilities Report for loss or damage arising in relation to loss of profits, loss of business, loss of use, costs, damages, charges or expenses.

-4 Cancellation Policy
+Cancellation Policy